krr-up/latex-style-comments/README.md

-# latex-style-comments
+# Style to create marginpar comments

-A scaled down version of Torsten's comments style that is hopefully more compatible
+A scaled down version of Torsten's comments style that is hopefully more compatible.
+If it still messes up with the documents margins, try to use it with option `nowidemargins`.

+Pull requests for further improvements are welcome.